Toppaponwit03/Laravel-powered-api/README.md

     php artisan migrate

 ###
-   <p> " WARN The database 'powered' does not exist on the 'mysql' connection.
-Would you like to create it? (yes/no)</p>
+   <small> - WARN The database 'powered' does not exist on the 'mysql' connection.
+Would you like to create it? (yes/no)</small>

     "yes"